SEC DEFENSE

 Learn more about Spodek Law Group and how we can help with your case.

 Market manipulation is a federal crime that involves artificially influencing the price of a security or interfering with financial markets for profit.
 Market manipulators can be anyone from individual investors to hedge funds that use deceptive trading strategies to profit from these artificial price movements, often at the expense of ordinary investors.
 In the United States, the Securities and Exchange Commission (SEC) and Department of Justice (DOJ) aggressively pursue these cases.
-Understanding how market manipulation works is critical for anyone trading on the stock market or working in the securities industry.

 Common Types of Market Manipulation